leoitcode/bugslife/README.md

 #### 1- Get Dataset (Concluded)

-Dataset from adults insects and catterpillar from butterflies; specific angle of view and distance; insects without persons, laboratories and homes in the photo; photos in the forests on a daylight.
+Dataset from adults insects and caterpillar from butterflies; specific angle of view and distance; insects without persons, laboratories and homes in the photo; photos in the forests on a daylight.

 Total: 6000 Images